Frederick III, Holy Roman Emperor: Emperor

 Frederick's political initiatives were hardly bold, but they were still successful.
 Frederick III was crowned Holy Roman Emperor in 1452, the first since the death of Emperor Sigismund.
 His ascension to the role of Emperor came with the stipulation that should the previous queen of Bohemia (wife of Albert V of the Albertine line) give birth to a male heir, Frederick would become his guardian.
 When the queen gave birth to Ladislaus the Posthumous, as according to the stipulations, Frederick took on his guardianship.
 This led to conflicts between Frederick and other members of the royal family and nobility.
 His first major opponent was his brother Albert VI, who challenged his rule.
 He did not manage to win a single conflict on the battlefield against him, and thus resorted to more subtle means.
 He held his second cousin once removed Ladislaus the Posthumous, the ruler of the Archduchy of Austria, Hungary and Bohemia, (born in 1440) as a prisoner and attempted to extend his guardianship over him in perpetuity to maintain his control over Lower Austria.
 Ladislaus was freed in 1452 by the Lower Austrian estates.
 He acted similarly towards his first cousin Sigismund of the Tyrolian line of the Habsburg family.
+One of his important advisors during this time was Friedrich II von Graben.

 Ultimately, Frederick prevailed in all those conflicts by outliving his opponents and sometimes inheriting their lands, as was the case with Ladislaus, from whom he gained Lower Austria in 1457, and with his brother Albert VI, whom he succeeded in Upper Austria.
 In 1462, his brother Albert raised an insurrection against him in Vienna and the emperor was besieged in his residence by rebellious subjects.
 In this war between the brothers, Frederick received support from the King of Bohemia, George of Poděbrady.
 These conflicts forced him into an anachronistic itinerant existence, as he had to move his court between various places through the years, residing in Graz, Linz and Wiener Neustadt.
 Wiener Neustadt owes him its castle and the "New Monastery".
-In 1469 Friedrich founded the Order of St. George, which still exists today, whereby the first investiture in the Lateran Basilica in Rome was carried out by him and Pope Paul II.Winkelbauer: Kaiser Maximilian I. und St. Georg.
-In: Mitteilungen des Österreichischen Staatsarchivs 7/1954, pp 523.
+In 1469 Friedrich founded the Order of St. George, which still exists today, whereby the first investiture in the Lateran Basilica in Rome was carried out by him and Pope Paul II.

+The Ottoman conquest of Bosnia in 1463 brought their frontier closer to the Habsburg lands, setting the stage for more intense incursions.
+The Ottoman Turks raided Carniola in 1469 and launched almost annual raids into Styria after 1471.
+Carinthia saw five Turkish incursions into its territory between 1473 and 1483, with much plundering and killing at the hands of Ottoman cavalry.
+These raids led to the Carinthian Peasant Revolt of 1478, as peasants, left unprotected by the nobility, tried to defend themselves and formed a peasants' league to organize their own defense.
+The raids also prompted the construction of defensive structures like fortified churches and castles (tabor).
+In 1491, Ottoman raids in the Habsburg territories of Styria and Carniola ended after a significant defeat at the Battle of Vrpile.